jameshughes89/cs102/.github/ISSUE_TEMPLATE.md

 ### Where
 Replace this text with a detailed description of where the issue is or where it should be addressed.
-If the where is obvious because of _Files changed_, then you don't fill this in.

 ### How
 Replace this text with a detailed description of any suggestions on how to address.